mpgerstl/networkRobustnessToolbox/README.md

 This toolbox contains tools used for defining the robustness of metabolic networks.

+If you use any software of this toolbox please cite:

+> Matthias P. Gerstl, Steffen Klamt, Christian Jungreuthmayer, and Jürgen Zanghellini.
+> Exact quantification of cellular robustness in genome-scale metabolic networks.
+> Bioinformatics (In Press)

 ## NOTE
 This software was developed and tested only with Linux.
 However it is pure C code.
 So it should also work with other operating system.